 Like other human and non-human, or organic, constructions, such as languages, edifices, ant or termite mounds and colonies, and so forth, human societies are artificial and somewhat arbitrary constructions, in the sense that they could have been different from the way they are.
 Most people realize that much of the work that is done by human beings in the modern world is not necessary for our survival, since there are many jobs that did not exist, and hence were not performed by anyone, even just a few decades ago.
 Humans excel at the creation of the artificial or unnecessary, and this includes the things at which many of them spend their time working.
 Although most people would readily admit the importance of a farmer or doctor, the first of whom helps to feed people and the second of whom helps to cure them when they are sick, in what sense is a stockbroker, retail clerk, taxi driver, lawyer, scientist, professional athlete, or writer necessary?
 It is only to satisfy an artificial, meaning a non-natural, desire – the desire, respectively, to make more money, the desire to buy things, the desire to get from one place to another in a rapid and comfortable manner, the desire to comply with the laws or protect oneself from litigation, the desire to know things, the desire to be entertained and enthralled by watching the best athletic performers, or the desire to be informed, amused, or enlightened – that creates the need for these and other non-necessary occupations.

 Both the motivation to do something and the satisfaction or pleasure we derive from doing it are wholly dependent on whether or not we have observed others performing the activity, and also the age at which we began observing it.
 The more often we observe an activity being performed, and the earlier the age at which we begin observing it, then the greater is both our desire to perform it and the pleasure we experience while performing it.
 I have generalized these important observations as the Law of Human Desire and the Law of Human Pleasure.
 Closely related to these two phenomena is the sense of whether a certain kind of work is meaningful to us or whether it seems artificial and pointless: work that is meaningful is work that we have observed others performing regularly from a young age, while work that is meaningless, boring, unfulfilling, mundane, pointless, trivial, repetitive, or stupid is work that we have not observed others performing regularly, at least not until we began performing it.
-For all their presumed brilliance, intelligence, and wisdom, neither the philosophers of old nor all the many other students of human behaviour, including psychologists, sociologists, economists, and educators, have been able to understand these very simple but crucial facts about our behaviour.
+For all their presumed brilliance, intelligence, and wisdom, neither the philosophers of old nor all the many other students of human behaviour, including psychologists, sociologists, economists, and educators, have understood these very simple but crucial facts about our behaviour.

-This explains why, in recent decades, as the work that people perform has become more and more divorced from the direct satisfaction of their basic needs, a great many people do not enjoy the work they do or feel that it is not meaningful, and the only reason why they continue to perform it is because they are paid money for performing it, with which they can satisfy their needs and desires.
-For the rise in specialization has roughly coincided with the spread of the disastrous Platonic model of education, which has led, for the first time in human history, to the very foolish unintended practice of preventing children from observing the many different things that adults do while they are working.
+This explains why, in recent decades, as the work that people perform has become more and more divorced from the direct satisfaction of their basic needs, a great many people do not enjoy the work they do or feel that it is not meaningful, and the only reason why they continue to perform it is because they are paid money to do so, with which they can satisfy their needs and desires.
+For the rise in specialization has roughly coincided with the spread of the disastrous Platonic model of education, which has led, for the first time in human history, to the very foolish practice of preventing children from observing the many different things that adults do while they are working.
 Although we regard this Platonic model of education, which forces children to spend most of their time in schools in the company of their age-mates, where they don’t observe people working, as natural, sensible, and good, this did not happen in the past, during the very long period before humanity became “civilized” – and in many ways increasingly foolish and unnatural.

 Human societies are complex webs that are the result of a great many interconnected desires, some of which are natural, but most of which are artificial.
 Like other organisms, we desire to eat, sleep, have offspring, and seek shelter; but unlike other organisms, we desire to eat fancy meals in restaurants, sleep on comfortable beds with clean sheets, and live in luxurious dwellings that are protected from the elements.
 Moreover, we have desires, such as the desire to create art, own a car or cell phone, watch movies and other spectacles, and so forth, which are not shared by any other creature that has existed on the Earth during its very long history.
 As has become clear in recent decades and centuries, there appears to be no limit to the size and extent of these societal human webs, as both our numbers and our artificial desires continue to multiply unchecked.
 Hence, it should be possible to create jobs for all those who want and need them.
 But this must be done in an organic manner, rather than in a forced and artificial manner, as was the case with communism and other utopian – which usually means unrealistic – schemes.